-One of the first projects we did in our room was a DIY bedside table makeover of my husband’s previous bedside tables.
+One of the first projects we did in our bedroom (that was featured in Apartment Therapy and SMP Living) was a DIY bedside table makeover of my husband’s previous bedside tables.
 They were this deep red wood color and matched his old bed.
-I didn’t want to purchase new side tables that would match our new bed because side tables can be expensive!!
+I didn’t want to purchase new side tables that would match our new bed because side tables can be expensive!
 These tables were good quality and just needed a makeover and I was ready for my first DIY bedside table project.
 I was originally thinking to do the ever so popular Pinterest IKEA hack of the RAST dresser which costs $50 Cdn each, but these side tables were just as good and I would save the $100 to buy new tables for the project.

 We had three options for the sander: 1.
 We could rent it from Home Depot, 2. we could buy a brand new sander from Home Depot, 3. or we could search on Kijiji or Craigslist for a sander.
 Even though we wanted to save some money, we decided to spend the money and get a brand new sander from Home Depot.
 We got the Milwaukee orbit sander and it is perfect!
 An investment into our future projects as well!!